 Click Request Handling and ensure Allow private key to be exported is checked.

 Now click Security tab, add the group that contains your SCCM Primary Site server computer account.
-Select the group and allow Enroll permission.
+Select the group and enable Enroll permission.

 For Enterprise Admins, you can uncheck Enroll permission.
 Click Apply and OK.
 Close the console.